What do I need to know about Oracle B2C Service deprecations?

 |November 2010||Classic Enduser Pages||Deprecation period ends for Classic End User Pages|

 All deprecations are announced through the Service Update Notification Console, the Oracle Cloud Customer Connect and direct communications to administrators of affected sites.
-To receive automatic updates about Oracle Service Cloud deprecations, site administrators are also encouraged to subscribe to this Answer by selecting the ‘Notify Me’ option (appears to the right, below Related Answers listing).
+To receive automatic updates about Oracle B2C Service deprecations, site administrators are also encouraged to subscribe to this Answer by selecting the ‘Notify Me’ option (appears to the right, below Related Answers listing).